Skip to code content (skip section selection)

 (2) Piercing of the body of a person (other than the ear) for the purpose of inserting jewelry or other decoration.

-(BB) Vehicle Repair or Service.
+(AA) Vehicle Repair or Service.
 An establishment engaged in the repair of new or used motorized vehicles, equipment.

 (1) No vehicle sales shall be permitted.